Overview

 Reflection & Next Steps

-• What I learned: Balancing flexibility with guardrails is tricky — too much freedom can lead to messy dashboards; too much restriction limits power users.
+• What I learned: Balancing flexibility with guardrails is tricky.
+Too much freedom leads to messy dashboards, too much restriction frustrates power users.

 • Challenges: Legacy compatibility, ensuring performance across many portlets, designing intuitive yet consistent filter behavior.